Israel entry requirements for Bangladesh passport holders

 May be checked

-Bangladeshi passport holders need a visa to enter Israel in 2026.
-You must apply online before you travel — there is no visa-on-arrival option.
-Plan ahead: processing can take a couple of weeks.
+Bangladeshi passport holders need a visa to enter Israel.
+You must apply at an Israeli embassy or consulate before you travel — there is no visa-on-arrival or eVisa option for Bangladeshi citizens.
+Plan ahead, because the process involves an in-person appointment and can take several weeks.

 Entry requirements